 Places to visit near Whitby

 Fans of TV’s Heartbeat will recognise the moorland village of Goathland as ‘Aidensfield’.
 The quaint but petty-crime ridden village patrolled by PC Rowan and friends.
 But that’s not the only claim to fame this pretty unassuming village enjoys.
 Its train station also doubled up as Hogsmeade Station in the cult Harry Potter films!
 As you can imagine, its location makes it a fantastic place for walkers.
-You can follow the ‘Rail Trail’ from Goathland to Grosmont for three and a half miles, exploring the sites along the way before heading back on the train.
-Alternatively, take the Mallyan Spout footpath to see the pretty 21 metre high Mallyan Spout waterfall.
+You can follow the ‘Rail Trail’ from Goathland to Grosmont for three and a half miles.
+Exploring the sites along the way before heading back on the train.
+Alternatively, take the Mallyan Spout footpath to see the pretty 21-metre high Mallyan Spout waterfall.
 Other walks include Grosmont to Beck Hole and the longer Ravenscar to Robin Hood’s Bay walk, taking you through some of the North York Moor’s most iconic landscapes.

 The southern North Yorkshire Moors is home to Dalby Forest, known for its ‘Rigg and Dale’ landscape which makes it perfect for outdoor adventures.
 It is here that you will find ‘Go Ape‘ the UK’s favourite Forest Adventure Experience.
-Choose from two to three hours of treetop fun across high ropes, bridge crossings, tarzan swings and zip wires, or a Forest Segway Experience where you will learn to master the segway whilst exploring off the beaten track.
+Choose from two to three hours of treetop fun.
+Swing across high ropes, bridge crossings, Tarzan swings and zip wires.
+Or ride a Forest Segway where you will learn to master the segway whilst exploring off the beaten track.
 Take time also to visit the Dalby Moors Activity Centre where you can enjoy outdoor activities such as paintballing and airsoft along with archery.

 One of the UK’s top tourist destinations in its own right.
 Scarborough is definitely worth a visit whilst exploring the North York Moors.
 Its award-winning sandy beaches, dramatic coastline and plentiful attractions make it a favourite with couples, friends and families alike.
-Like the rest of this region, there are plenty of outdoor activities to enjoy including Donkey Rides along the beach or a visit to famous Scarborough Fair, however there is plenty to do indoors too.
+Like the rest of this region, there are plenty of outdoor activities to enjoy including Donkey Rides along the beach or a visit to the famous Scarborough Fair, however, there is plenty to do indoors too.
 Why not visit the Sealife Sanctuary to get up close and personal to sharks, rays, penguins and more.
-Alternatively, take a walk up to 2500 year old Scarborough Castle, perched on a hill overlooking the sea.
-On a nice day you can even pack a picnic and enjoy a spot of lunch overlooking the coast.
+Alternatively, take a walk up to 2500-year-old Scarborough Castle, perched on a hill overlooking the sea.
+On a nice day, you can even pack a picnic and enjoy a spot of lunch overlooking the coast.
 You can also take a trip out to sea onboard the historic ‘Hispaniola’ which takes visitors on a 15 minute trip around the South Bay.
 Or if you are looking for something a little faster, enjoy a thrilling speedboat ride around the harbour.

 A small but beautiful fishing village close to Whitby, Sandsend is perhaps best known for its miles of sandy beaches.
 You can walk to Sandsend from Whitby along the coast, as well as into nearby Mulgrave Woods to take a look at the remains of Mulgrave Castle.